aarongough/tdd_exercises/PITCHME.md

 Bullshit.
 <br>
 <br>
+Look at the whole.
 If you don't pay for it now, you'll pay for it later, probably with interest!
 <br>
 <br>
 Our job is to deliver business value, not 'write code'.